Recent Publications

 Note. *Indicates student authorship

-Hogg, M. A. & Gaffney, A. M. (In press).
-Social identity dynamics in the face of overwhelming uncertainty.
-In J. P. Forgas, W. D. Crano, & K. Fiedler (Eds.), The psychology of insecurity: Seeking certainty where none can be had.
+Crano, W. D. & Gaffney, A. M. (In press).
+The birthing, nurturing, and evolution of dystopian groups.
+In J. P. Forgas, W. D. Crano, & K. Fiedler (Eds.), The Psychology of Tribalism[1].
 New York: Routledge.
-Department of Psychology, Claremont Graduate University.

 Gaffney, A. M., Souter, S. S., Jung, J., & Crano, W. D. (2023).
 Contexts and conditions of minority influence.
 Psychology of Language and Communication (27), 173-198. https://doi.org/10.58734/plc-2023-0009